ripley57/CW_Tools/tools/eclipse/eclipse.md

 Q: Why can't my Ant build find javac ("Unable to find a javac compiler")?
 A: https://wiki.eclipse.org/FAQ_Why_can%27t_my_Ant_build_find_javac%3F
+**Note:** The easiest solution looks to be making Eclipse use a JDK instead of JRE (see https://www.gamefromscratch.com/post/2011/11/15/Telling-Eclipse-to-use-the-JDK-instead-of-JRE.aspx)

 Q: There is an exclamation icon next to the project name.
 What does it mean?
 A: To see the issues or errors: "Window → Show View → Problems" or "Window → Show View → Error Log".